WetHat/rss-tracker/test-vault/reference/Bluesky/7 New Buffer Features to Explore in 2024 (+ a Sneak Peek at What's to Come).md

 tags: [rss/Business,rss/Internet_Marketing,rss/Viral_Marketing,rss/Digital_Marketing,rss/Bluesky]
 ---
 > [!abstract] 7 New Buffer Features to Explore in 2024 (+ a Sneak Peek at What's to Come) by Buffer - 2024-05-22T15:03:57.000Z
+> We’re always adding new features and updates to Buffer.
+This year, we've introduced several new additions, and we're excited to give you a sneak peek …
 >
 > ![image|1316x632](https://ic-cdn.flipboard.com/buffer.com/7295abec9d6cdb75b6d8e351974c1b331cafe126/_xlarge.png)